 To find out more information about vehicle and component part recalls, visit the NHTSA online resource center to look up your vehicle by its VIN.
 You can also read our guide on how to find safety recalls on vehicles before accidents occur.

-DC Vehicle Defect Lawyer for Auto Defect Injury Claims
+Maryland Vehicle Defect Lawyer for Auto Defect Injury Claims

 The dedicated auto defect attorneys at Koonz, McKenney, Johnson & DePaolis L.L.P can help you recover from your losses and hold the car company responsible for its defective work.
 For more than 30 years, we have helped individuals and families throughout Maryland.
 Contact a car defect lawyer today to schedule a free consultation.